 After the determination date or if the LTIP awards have no performance conditions, the LTIP awards are classified as equity-settled awards.
-If the performance target is achieved, the Group will pay the determined monetary amount to a trustee appointed by the Group (the "Trustee") to purchase ordinary shares of the Company or the equivalent ADS.
+If the performance target is achieved, the Group will pay the determined monetary amount to the Trustee to purchase ordinary shares of the Company or the equivalent ADS.
 Any cumulative compensation expense previously recognized as a liability will be transferred to additional paid-in capital, as an equity-settled award.
 If the performance target is not achieved, no ordinary shares or ADS of the Company will be purchased and the amount previously recorded in the liability will be reversed and included in the consolidated statements of operations.